franciscosuca/onlineCv/project-plan.md

 ✅- Add Hambuger menu for small screens

-# v1.2.1
+# v1.2.2

 ✅- Add semantic release to the project
-🚧 - Setup Semantic for auto-generating a changelog
+✅ - Setup Semantic for auto-generating a changelog
-🚧 - Enable a tag generator

-# v1.2.1
+# v1.2.4

 ## Feature
 🕐- New design?